-Student's will be assigned an accompanist should their applied faculty teacher request an accompanist for their schedule lesson time.
+Students will be assigned an accompanist should their applied faculty teacher request an accompanist for their scheduled lesson time.
 If the applied faculty teacher does not request an accompanist, it is the student's responsibility to obtain an accompanist for private lessons and/or their jury.
 Students must contact and secure an accompanist at least 5 weeks prior to the scheduled jury date.
 Accompanists should receive the music prior to rehearsal or lesson times and well before a recording is requested.
 Applied faculty should insure that students understand and fulfill their responsibilities regarding these policies.

 It is strongly encouraged that all accompanists that all staff accompanists maintain a log of rehearsal times in which the student initials each rehearsal they attend.
-This log serves to verify rehearsals attended and fees accumulated in an effort to maintain an accurate record of time spent accompanying and enforce student accountability.
+This log serves to verify rehearsals attended and fees accumulated to maintain an accurate record of time spent accompanying and enforce student accountability.
 The suggested log can be found in appendix 6.

 If a student does not appear at a scheduled lesson, rehearsal, or performance, and the accompanist has not been notified at least two hours ahead of time, the student must pay the accompanist for his/her time.
-This includes time listed for which HSU would normally pay.
+This includes the time listed for which HSU would normally pay.

 - 1. HSU will pay for accompanists to: - a.
 Play for lessons with their applied teacher - b.
 Class Voice (actual performance time), student recitals, and School of Music related performances. - c.
 Make rehearsal recordings one time. - d.
 Degree Recitals - 2.
 The student is responsible for rehearsals outside of lessons in which the applied teacher will not be present.
-The amount of rehearsal time will be monitored by the studio teacher.
-Staff accompanists will receive \$12.50 per half hour, student accompanists will receive the rate paid by HSU.

-- 3. The following policies will be set by the studio teacher: - a.
+The studio teacher will monitor the amount of rehearsal time.
+Staff accompanists will receive \$12.50 per half hour, student accompanists will receive the rate paid by HSU. - 3.
+The studio teacher will set the following policies: - a.
 Amount of rehearsal time outside of lessons - b.
-Decisions related to repertoire, musical interpretation and technique - c.
+Decisions related to repertoire, musical interpretation, and technique - c.
 Decisions related to performance, such as stage deportment, balance between soloist and accompanists, etc.